unocss/unocss/docs/presets/attributify.md

 ```

 ::: info
-Note: If you are using JSX, `<div foo>` might be transformed to `<div foo={true}>` which will make the generate CSS from UnoCSS failed to match the attributes.
+Note: If you are using JSX, `<div foo>` might be transformed to `<div foo={true}>` which will make the generated CSS from UnoCSS fail to match the attributes.
 To solve this, you might want to try [`transformer-attributify-jsx`](https://github.com/unocss/unocss/tree/main/packages/transformer-attributify-jsx) along with this preset.
 :::

 ## Properties conflicts